 The Department anticipates making multiple awards as a result of this RFP process.
-Award amounts for Section 231 of WIOA will depend upon available funding.
-An applicant must be determined an eligible provider and receive sufficient points to be awarded. (state requirement)
+Award amounts for WIOA Section 243 funds will depend upon available funding. (state requirement)

-Iowa has on average allocated \$2,900,000 to eligible providers.
-Federal allocations have historically been funded based on:
+Iowa has on average allocated \$300,000 to eligible providers.
+Federal allocations have historically been funded based on the number of proposed eligible individuals served.